quantinterview/quantinterview.github.io/_posts/2017-8-2-Two-Heads.md

 \Rightarrow & \mathbb{E}\left[X\right]=6.
 \end{align} $$

-This recursive relation can be better explained by the probabilistic tree:
+This recursive relation can be better explained by the probabilistic tree below:
 ![](/images/two_steps_tree.png?raw=true)

 For those who know Markov chains, we can also draw a state transition diagram as follows: